 Is Nursing School Hard?

-That’s why the Notre Dame of Maryland University Accelerated 2nd Degree Bachelor of Science in Nursing (ABSN) offers an intensive curriculum that combines online coursework with hands-on learning.
-While the ABSN program may be rigorous, with the right level of commitment you can graduate ready to take the National Council Licensure Exam (NCLEX) and start your career as a nurse in as few as 15 months.
+That’s why the Notre Dame of Maryland University Accelerated 2nd Degree Bachelor of Science in Nursing (ABSN) offers an intensive curriculum combining online coursework with hands-on learning.
+While our ABSN program may be rigorous, if you work hard and stay committed you can graduate ready to take the National Council Licensure Exam (NCLEX) and start your career as a nurse in as few as 15 months.

-That’s exactly what the Notre Dame ABSN program aims to prepare you for.
 From your coursework to skills and simulations labs, you’ll gain the skills you need to become an exceptional nurse.
+Now let’s review some of the factors that can make nursing school challenging, and how you can succeed as a student.

 Nursing Coursework on an Accelerated Timeline